mak448a/AI-Drawing-Chatbot/README.md

 ![](https://img.shields.io/github/contributors/mak448a/AI-Drawing-Chatbot)
 ![](https://img.shields.io/github/repo-size/mak448a/AI-Drawing-Chatbot)

 This is a completely free AI image generator Discord bot written in Python.
-It has a chatbot that you can ask to draw pictures which uses Llama 3!
+It has a Llama 3 based chatbot that you can ask to draw pictures!
 This project uses various APIs, which allows it to run on less powerful computers.
+> **Note: If this project is not https://github.com/mak448a/AI-Drawing-Chatbot, then it is unofficial.
+Please go to that repo.**

 ![Demo picture](assets/demo.png)